The 5 Best Bathroom Cleaners Without Toxic Bleach

 9. New research shows that passive exposure to bleach in the home can cause an increased risk of respiratory illness and other illnesses in children.10

-This isn’t a complete list of why chlorine bleach and its byproducts are toxic.
-However, it proves that bleach is a dangerous toxin that, in our opinion, has no place in a healthy home.
+This isn’t a complete list of why chlorine bleach and its byproducts are harmful.
+However, it proves that bleach is dangerous, and in our opinion, has no place in a healthy home.

-Learn more in: Is Sodium Hypochlorite (Bleach) Toxic?
+Learn more in: Is Sodium Hypochlorite (Bleach) Harmful?
 The Dangers & Alternatives.

 5 Best Bathroom Cleaners Without Bleach